Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Abstract

 \section{Abstract}

-Entanglement is the most striking but also most weird property in quantum mechanics.
-It has been confirmed by many experiments over decades through the criterion of violating Bell's inequality.
-However, a more fundamental problem arisen from EPR paradox is still not fully understood, that is, why quantum world emerges entanglement that classical physics does not.
-In this paper, we investigate the quantum dynamics of two photonic modes (or any two bosonic modes) coupled to each other through a beam splitting.
-Such a coupling fails to produce two-mode entanglement.
-We also start with a decoupled two-mode initial pure state, namely, no entanglement and no statistic feature to begin with.
-By solving the quantum equation of motion exactly without relying on the probabilistic interpretation, we find that when the initial wave function of one mode is different from a wave packet obeying minimum Heisenberg uncertainty (which corresponds to a well-defined classically particle), the causality in the time-evolution of another mode is broken down explicitly.
+Utilizing the general theory of open quantum systems to investigate the exact dynamical evolution of simple bilinear systems, we discover a mechanism of the dynamical genesis of quantum entanglement.
+We focus in detail on the exact quantum evolution dynamics of two photonic modes (or any two bosonic modes) coupled to each other through a linear interaction, as the simplest system of open quantum systems that we have investigated in the last two decades.
+Such a linear coupling alone fails to produce two-mode entanglement.
+We also start with an initially separable pure state of the two modes.
+By solving exactly the quantum equation of motion without relying on the probabilistic interpretation, we find that when the initial state of one mode is different from a coherent state (a minimum uncertainty wave packet with equal variance in the conjugate quadratures that corresponds to a well-defined classically "particle"), the causality in the time-evolution of each mode is internally violated.
 It also leads to the emergence of quantum entanglement between the two modes.
 The lack of causality is the nature of statistics.
-The Bell's inequality only excludes the possible existence of local hidden variables for the probabilistic interpretation of quantum mechanics.
-The internally causality breaking in the dynamical evolution of subsystems in isolated systems may answer the question how quantum dynamics generate naturally the probabilistic phenomena, even though the dynamical evolution of the whole system is completely described by the deterministic Schr\"{o}dinger equation.
+We discover that it is the internal violation of causality in the reduced (subsystem) dynamical evolution that results in the emergence of entanglement and statistic probability in quantum mechanics, even though the dynamical evolution of the whole system completely obeys the deterministic Schr\"{o}dinger equation.
+This conclusion is valid for the quantum dynamics of more complicated composite systems.
+It may provide the fundamental mechanism of the dynamical genesis for both the entanglement and the statistical probability within the deterministic framework of quantum mechanics, which is the longest-standing problem that has not been fully understood since the birth of quantum mechanics.